FAQ´s move to Granada

 I wrote this post with tips on Expat Job Search that may be useful.
 In Granada most of the people I know teach English or are working in the tourism industry (bars, restaurants or rural accomodation)

 Both here or in any other country you will need a TEFL certification.
 My TEFL offers great online courses which you could do before actually moving to Spain.
 These courses are good if you are new to teaching or if you already have experience.
 Click on the banner for more information.

 Piccavey.com readers have a 35% discount on these courses at the moment.

-To get this great offer please use the promo code PICCA when booking online.
+To get this great offer dont forget to add promo code PICCA when booking online.